 In contrast to other Texas colleges and universities, as well as most universities throughout the South, Texas Western experienced integration more than a decade earlier.
 The Miners’ coach, Don Haskins, recruited the best players, regardless of their hue.
 Adolph Rupp, on the other hand, the legendary coach and strategist of the Kentucky Wildcats, admitted he did not seek black players for his team.

 The Miners arrived in Kentucky for the championship game on March 19, 1966.
 The sports announcers and writers expected an overwhelming win for the Wildcats.
 However, Haskins understood the pressure his team faced and sent in his best players, all African Americans.
 At first, Kentucky gained the advantage, but soon the Miners captured the lead during the first half and ended the final quarter with a Miner 72-65 win.
-This victory, according to sports writers and historian, Charles Martin, “was a watershed event” because it encouraged other schools to recruit African American players.
+This victory, according to sports writer and historian Charles Martin, “was a watershed event” because it encouraged other schools to recruit African American players.